kamran-akbar/FluidDynamics-Unity/README.md

-# FluidDynamics-Unity
+# Physics Simulation-Unity
-Implementation of fluid dynamics with SPH and grid-based methods
+Implementation of fluid dynamics with SPH and grid-based methods and mass-spring model